pflanze/functional-perl/README.md

     functional programming, you may find it in *[Higher-Order Perl](http://hop.perl.plover.com/)* by Mark Jason Dominus.
-This book was written long before the functional-perl project was started, and does various details differently, and IIRC doesn't care about memory retention problems (to be fair, at the time the book was written the perl interpreter wouldn't have allowed to avoid them anyway).
-Also, IIRC it bundles lazy evaluation into the list elements (pairs);
+This book was written long before the functional-perl project was started, and does various details differently.
-    separating these concerns should be preferable as they are then more universally usable and combinable.
-(Todo: reread book, contact author.)

-Please ask [me](http://leafpair.com/contact) or on the [[mailing_list]] if you'd like to meet up in London or Switzerland to get an introduction in person.
+Please ask [me](http://leafpair.com/contact) or on the [[mailing_list]] if you'd like to meet up in London, Berlin or Switzerland to get an introduction in person.

 ## Dependencies